qtalr/lab-01/README.md

-# Lab 01: Academic writing with Quarto
+# Lab 01: Crafting scholarly documents

 ## Preparation

 - Read/ annotate: [Recipe \#1](https://qtalr.github.io/qtalrkit/articles/recipe-1.html).
 You can refer back to this document to help you at any point during this lab activity.
 - Have an academic article dealing with text analysis ready to review.
-You will use this article to practice using Quarto for academic writing.
+You will use this article to practice using Quarto for academic writing.\

-*If you do not find an article of interest, you can use:*
+*If you do not find an article of interest, you can use:*\
 Bychkovska, Tetyana, and Joseph J. Lee.
 2017.
 “At the Same Time: Lexical Bundles in L1 and L2 University Student Argumentative Writing.” *Journal of English for Academic Purposes* 30 (November): 38–52. <https://doi.org/10.1016/j.jeap.2017.10.008>.

 ## Objectives